LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 - Packet format
 	+ op_hdr: 1B optype, 2B hashidx, 16B key
 	+ val_hdr: TODO: 4B vallen, variable-length value
-		* TODO: If value <= 128B, align with 8B
+		* If value <= 128B, align with 8B
 		* If value > 128B, do not need alignment
 - Client-side processing
 	+ Client side calculates hash into op_hdr.hashidx
 	+ Only GET and PUT are related with value length, while DEL does not care
-		* GET is processed by server for GETREQ_POP: if value>128B, return GETRES_LARGE that behaves similar as GETRES_NPOP in switch
+		* GET is processed by server for GETREQ_POP: if value>128B, return GETRES_POP_LARGE that behaves similar as GETRES_NPOP in switch
 		* TODO: For PUT, client sends PUTREQ_LARGE if value>128B, which does not update vote and may invalidate cached item in switch
 			- If with invalidation (i.e., becoming PUTREQ_LARGE_EVICT and clone a PUTREQ_LARGE), PUTREQ_LARGE_EVICT will be mirrored to switch OS to cope with packet loss
 - In-switch processing